 Since regaining independence in 1989, Poland has made every effort to make the cooperation and dialogue between our nations an example for the whole world to follow.

 In 2013, Warsaw saw the opening of the POLIN Museum of the History of Polish Jews, which documents our common past.
 It is now one of the most frequently visited museums in Poland.

 What also testifies to the strength of our common experience is the fact that Polish textbooks are rich in works by Poles of Jewish origin.
 For instance, every single child in Poland knows poems by Jan Brzechwa.

 Prior to the Second World War, Poland had one of the largest communities of Jews in the world.
 Importantly, after regaining independence in 1918, Poland was home to more than 3 million Jews, one of the largest diasporas in the world.
 This was the reason why in 1939 the Third German Reich established ghettos for Jews from the occupied areas and German death camps on Polish soil, including the General Governorate.

 Major German occupation camps and German death camps within the so-called Greater Germany in 1941-1944.

-Poland was the only German-occupied country during the Second World War that did not have any bodies collaborating with Hitler’s Germany or a puppet occupation government.
-In Poland, any form of assistance to Jews, such as providing them with food, was punished by Germans with death.
+Poland was the only German-occupied country during the Second World War without any organizations that collaborated with Hitler’s Germany or a puppet occupation government.
+In Poland, any form of assistance given to Jews, such as providing them with food, was punished by the Germans with death.
 Even so, the Polish constitute the largest group of the Righteous among the Nations.